-Once the attorney for the other side discovers that a change in the records was made after the practitioner received the subpoena, he or she may try to exploit this knowledge, and try to make the practitioner look bad at the deposition, or look like the practitioner has done something wrong or unethical.
-The attorney for the patient, or perhaps the practitioner's attorney, will typically be able to counter such tactics.
-The attorney will simply establish that the therapist reviewed the records in anticipation of litigation, which is a reasonable thing to do.
-When an error was found, the natural instinct was to fix the error.
-If the error was not fixed, but first disclosed in testimony, questions would be raised about the reason for not making corrections as soon as one or more errors were discovered.
-It is generally best to correct the error upon discovery.
-However, there are some errors that may be so small or inconsequential as to warrant no action on the part of the practitioner.
-Errors can, of course, be corrected well before the subpoena arrives if the practitioner periodically reviews records - but that is often an unrealistic expectation for most practitioners.
-Perhaps it is easier to simply take care when making entries.
-It is also important to remember that consultation with an attorney can assist in making a decision in a particular case.
+If the attorney for the adverse party discovers that a change in the records was made after the practitioner received a subpoena, the attorney will likely try to exploit this knowledge, and try to make the practitioner look bad at the deposition or at trial, and try to make it look like the practitioner has done something wrong or unethical.
+The attorney for the patient may be able to counter these negative assertions by establishing that once the error was discovered in preparation for the testimony, the error was corrected and the correction was well-documented - showing that there was no intention to deceive.
+Errors can be corrected well before a subpoena arrives if the practitioner periodically reviews records - but that is often an unrealistic expectation for most practitioners.
+It is easier to simply take care when making entries to the records.
+It is important to remember that consultation with an attorney can assist in making a decision in particular cases as to whether a correction should be made.

-What if the therapist is cross-examined and it is revealed that his or her advertisements or curriculum vitae contain false or misleading information and his or her truthfulness is thereby called into question.
-Suppose further that the jury comes back with a small verdict (award of monetary damages) for the plaintiff, and several jurors blame it on the therapist's lack of credibility.
+Suppose that the practitioner is cross-examined and it is revealed that their advertisements or curriculum vitae contain false or misleading information (including exaggerations) and their truthfulness is thereby called into question.
+Suppose further that the jury comes back with a smaller than expected verdict (award of monetary damages) for the patient/plaintiff, and several jurors blame it on the practitioner's lack of credibility.
 The lesson to be learned is simple - don't let an untruth, of any dimension, undermine your entire testimony and thus the patient's case.
-Attorneys may argue that if the practitioner would lie about something tangential or minor in nature, he or she might lie about something more meaningful to the client/patient.
+Attorneys will argue that if the practitioner would lie about something tangential or minor in nature, they might lie about something more meaningful to the patient.
 With respect to keeping "good" records, I remember one situation where several jurors told the plaintiff (the patient) that they awarded her less money than they otherwise would have because her therapist did not have records that supported the testimony given by the therapist.
 If the mental or emotional injuries were as substantial as the plaintiff alleged, surely the clinical records would have reflected that - but they did not.
 This kind of poor documentation can lead to a complaint or a lawsuit from the disgruntled patient.
-Careful documentation of records can be helpful to the therapist and to the patient alike - in litigation and otherwise.
+Careful documentation of records can be helpful to the therapist and to the patient alike!

-One of the thorny issues that a therapist may face takes place when the patient is claiming injuries (both mental and physical) as a result of an auto accident, or the result of malpractice by a surgeon, or perhaps the result of a work related injury.
-What if the therapist or counselor is cross-examined about the fact that the patient was in treatment prior to the incident that is the subject of the lawsuit?
-Will the therapist be pressured to minimize the earlier treatment in order to help the patient establish significant harm from the defendant's negligence?
+One of the thorny issues that a practitioner may face takes place when the patient is claiming injuries (both mental and physical) as a result of an auto accident, or the result of malpractice by a surgeon, or perhaps the result of a work related injury.
+What if the practitioner is likely to be cross-examined about the fact that the patient was in mental health treatment prior to the incident that is the subject of the lawsuit?
+Will the practitioner be pressured by the patient's attorney to minimize the earlier treatment in order to help the patient establish significant harm from the defendant's negligence?
+Will the practitioner be able to withstand such pressure?
 What if the therapist is asked to apportion the percentage of harm that was caused (or the extent of aggravation) by the incident and the "pre-existing" mental or emotional condition that first brought the patient into therapy or counseling?
 These can be troubling and difficult issues and may require knowledge and testimony about the difference between an inactive pre-existing condition and an active or symptomatic pre-existing condition.